Whew! You made it through the job interview.

 Give your name, the job you interviewed for (by requisition number, if you have it, or by job title), the date and time of your interview, and the name(s) of the person (people) who interviewed you.

 Then, assuming they don't tell you that the job has been filled, ask these questions:

 These are the basic questions which should provide you with all of the information you need.

 The job interviewing process usually takes more time than anyone wants or plans.
 Employers do frequently cancel jobs for many different reasons.
 They also hire other people.
-Avoid boxing yourself in and limiting your options by keeping your job search active until you have a job offer.
+Avoid boxing yourself in or limiting your options by keeping your job search active until you have a job offer.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.